kollegorna/labs.kollegorna.se/source/posts/2017-01-30-ruby-cool-things.md

 ```

 ### Use load\_resource on controllers
-That's another pattern I have adopted since I saw it from a former colleague:
+Another pattern I have adopted after seeing a former colleague using it:
 instead of fetching the necessary resource inside the controller method, use a
 common controller filter and fetch it there depending on the action.